Utilizing QSFs as a Resolution Tool

 For such a helpful tool, the requirements to establish a QSF are surprisingly few:

-TIP: Platforms like QSF 360 provide an online turnkey solution as quickly as one business day.
+Pro Tip: Platforms like QSF 360 provide an online turnkey solution in as little as one business day.

 10. The Process of Establishing a QSF

-The process starts by contacting a professional well-versed in establishing QSFs and their administration.
-A comprehensive settlement planner experienced in your area of law, or directly utilizing QSF 360 yourself, is a great place to start.
-An experienced, qualified professional will help coordinate all efforts to establish a QSF to resolve your case and involve the appropriate parties while managing the process so you don’t have to.
+The process begins with contacting a professional who is well-versed in establishing QSFs and their administration.
+A comprehensive settlement planner experienced in your area of law, or directly utilizing QSF 360 yourself, is an excellent place to start.
+An experienced, qualified professional will help coordinate all efforts to establish a QSF to resolve your case, involve the appropriate parties, and manage the process so you don’t have to.

 11. QSF Ready to Accept Assets

-Once approved, the QSF trustee assumes the administration duties.
+Once approved, the QSF trustee assumes the administrative duties.
 The QSF is now ready to accept assets from a transferor (defendant or defense carrier) and provide the transferor with a complete release of liability.
-Once the funds transfer occurs, the transferor can claim a tax deduction equivalent to the traditional claim satisfaction.
+Once the funds are transferred, the transferor can claim a tax deduction equivalent to the traditional claim satisfaction.

 12. Conclusion on Utilizing QSFs